 But the issue of missing school is more than whether your child will technically get in trouble for having too many absences.
 There’s also the matter of missing key lessons that will affect their education, of course.

-“There is really no substitute for the kind of instruction kids get in school,” says Kristen Berry, a mother of two and a seventh grade English teacher at Clifford Smart Middle School in Walled Lake.
+“There is really no substitute for the kind of instruction kids get in school,” says Kristen Berry, a mother of two and an English teacher at Clifford Smart Middle School in Walled Lake.
 “As a teacher, I can see the direct correlation between attendance and achievement.

 “Kids who stay home too often are missing out on the kind of directions and examples that help them gain the skills they need.
 Additionally, the kids who miss school clearly are not able to participate in the kind of activities that result from student-to-student interaction.”

 Yet sending a sick child to school can be almost as detrimental as keeping them home.
 “Sick kids at school are miserable, uncomfortable and usually are not gaining anything more than they would be if they stayed home,” says Berry.
 “It’s a catch-22 for sure.”

 Sending a sick child to school can affect other kids and faculty, too.